sameerahmahmood/if1-sum1-task1/README.md

 - Timed user session: I updated this by simply importing time into the file and then initialising it just as the quiz starts.

 #### Testing

-For testing I implemented pytest unit tests for the tech_user_score function in a seperate file called test_equation_quiz_generator.py.
+I implemented pytest unit tests for the tech_user_score function in a seperate file called test_equation_quiz_generator.py.

 #### Considerations
 The structure and overall design of the program were done in a way that were:
 1. Simple and easy to use
-2. Modular
+2. Modular i.e. breaking down program into modules
-3. Readable
+3. Readable code

 #### Future Enhancements
+Lastly are some possible developments for the near future.
 - User choice in specific operation type or all
-- Highest streak tracker/ leaderboard: To be able to check your highest streak out of all of the users session
+- Highest streak tracker/ leaderboard: ability to check your highest streak out of all of the users session
-- GUI: A Graphical User Interface for easier navigation and potential application development
+- GUI: for easier navigation and potential application development